aledosa/aledosa2.github.io/README.md

 # React + TypeScript + Vite

-Portafolio Page build in different framework.
+Portafolio Page built in different framework.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.